sdpalley/docs.erisindustries.com/tutorials/services-making.md

 docker build -t idiservice .
 ```

-What that's going to do is to tell Docker to take this directory and build the Dockerfile in it.
-After it does its going to give it a `tag` of `idiservice`.
+What this is going to do is to tell Docker to take this directory and build the `Dockerfile` in it.
+After it does, it's going to give it a `tag` of `idiservice`.
 When you build a docker image you will nearly always give it a `tag`.
 Tags in dockerland are like `names` in other lands.

 **Troubleshooting**

-If you are behind a firewall then you may need to let npm know which proxy to use to tunnel through the firewall.
-To do that you'll need to refactor your dockerfile to look something like this:
+If you are behind a firewall, then you may need to let npm know which proxy to use to tunnel through the firewall.
+To do that, you'll need to refactor your `Dockerfile` to look something like this:

 ```docker
 FROM node:4.3.0